avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 The key is to weigh all positions, using evidence to determine which direction influences you're objectives the most.
 One key point to understand - you might have had the right perspective from the beginning, but now you KNOW that you do, so the best decision can be made and EVERYONE feels heard and understands the reasoning behind why you made the decision the way you did.

-## Attributes / Anti-Patterns for Open-Mindedness (in other words, being close minded)
+## Attributes / Anti-Patterns for Open-Mindedness (in other words, being close-minded)

 These are directly from the book, and instead of diving into each one, I will keep them as is.